atineoSE/PokemonLister/README.md

 # PokemonLister: sample app

-This is a sample iOS app that lists pokemon and their characteristics.
+This is a sample iOS app that lists pokemons and their characteristics.

 ![](./demo/demo.gif)